Bangladesh war crimes trial: Key accused

 Mullah was born in 1948 in Faridpur district.
 He joined Jamaat's student wing, then known as Islami Chatra Sangha (ICS), while studying for a science degree at Rajendra College in Faridpur in 1966.
 When leaders of the Jamaat opposed the independence movement in East Pakistan in 1971, Mullah joined the feared paramilitary force al-Badr, prosecutors said.

 He was charged in December 2011 with abetting the Pakistani army and actively participating in the 1971 atrocities.
-Following his death sentence the attorney general ruled out an appeal, meaning his only chance of clemency would be a presidential pardon.
+Following his death sentence the attorney general ruled out an appeal, meaning his only chance of clemency would have been a presidential pardon.